jenudi/mri-breast-segmentation/README.md

 ---

-## Full Inference Pipeline: Breast Mask → Tumor Candidate → Features
+## Full Inference Pipeline: Breast Mask to Tumor Candidate to Features

 This stage applies the trained model to **unseen test scans** and produces:
 1. A **3D breast segmentation mask**